Toddler play: why it’s important for emotional development

 - start to compare their behaviour with other children’s – for example, your toddler might tell you that they waited their turn but others didn’t.

 Your toddler is also learning about a big new emotion – frustration.
-Your child is likely to:
+Your toddler is likely to:

 - get frustrated and cry, yell or hit out when they don’t get their way